-139.6a Mrs. Mihrangíz Rawḥání, who had been dismissed from her position as midwife at the Public Health Department, was served an order by the Islamic Revolutionary Court that her house was confiscated.
+139.6a Mrs. Mihrángíz Rawḥání, who had been dismissed from her position as midwife at the Public Health Department, was served an order by the Islamic Revolutionary Court that her house was confiscated.
 As a result of her appeals, no action has been taken yet by the Court, but the case is not resolved.

 139.6b A complex consisting of a large shop and 10 apartments, as well as a two-storey residential building, belonging to Mr. Qudratu’lláh Ḥishmatí were occupied by members of the Imam Khomeini Foundation against the will of the owner, in this case without any official order from the judicial authorities.
 Unfortunately, his appeals and complaints to the authorities have not succeeded in restoring the property to him so far.